Wednesday, January 17, 2018

 "I'm not going back."

-I shifted in the wrought iron chair, nudging it on the brick tile.
+I shifted in the wrought iron chair, nudging it over the brick tile, which produced a slight metallic squeal.
 Two pigeons pecking nearby startled, but only retreated a foot or so.
-I was no threat.
+I was no threat, they decided, noisy chair or not.

 "Death.
 Not going back to death.
 Fuck!"